anicsin/repositoryDDD/gdrive/Hashing_module.md

 "[Subject Name]"
 ```

 It is best to include multiple expressions in the code, so we don't have to use too vague keywords.
-You can add additional expressions by separating them with a vertical bar: "\[expression1|expression2]".
+This is going to be explained below.

 ```
 for (varindex in varnum){